-What are the hours to view the video and take the exam?
+What are the hours to take the exam?

 Testing hours can change due to holiday and alternate schedules.
 Students are advised to contact the College of Extended and Global Education directly at (909) 537-5976 to check current hours and schedule an appointment.

 How many attempts do I have to pass the exam?

 You have a maximum of three attempts at passing the U.S. Constitution exam.
 Your three attempts at passing the exam must be completed within one year from the date you first register.
 After the third attempt you will have to take the course to meet the requirement.

 Is there an online option to take the U.S. Constitution Exam?

 Yes.
 We are now offering an online module option.
 If you choose this option you will be proctored during the test administration and have a maximum of 1 ½ hours to complete the exam.
 No supplementary materials or notes will be allowed.